ATTPC/daqdoc/source/ansible.rst

 	$ ansible macminis -m command -a "ls /daq"

-A command can be run with :command:`sudo` by using the option :option:`--sudo`.
-For example, to reboot all of the Mac Minis, run
+If you wanted to reboot all of the Mac Minis, you could run the following command.
+Note that we need to use :option:`ansible --sudo` in this case.

 ..  code-block:: bash